Data-driven stabilization of switched and constrained linear systems: Introduction

 On the contrary, in this paper, we consider \emph{switched} linear systems --where the active mode is chosen by the controller.
-In particular, we are interested in ``stabilization by switching'', namely controlling the system by opportunely choosing the \emph{discrete} switching signal: famously, this can be achieved even when all the modes are unstable \cite{Liberzon2003}.
-Not only switched dynamics naturally arise in prominent engineering applications (robotics, embedded systems, traffic control, power electronics, just to name a few \cite{Baldi:PowerConverters:HS:2018,Deaecto:Networked:TAC2015}), but even for a single plant switching among different compensators can considerably improve performance, or achieve otherwise impossible control goals \cite[Ch.~9]{Blanchini:Miani:SetTheoretic:2015}.
-For this reason, stabilization by switching has been extensively investigated (for the case of a known model)~\cite{Morse:LogicBasedSwitching:1995,Liberzon2003,Fiacchini:Jungers:AUT:2014,Egidio:Deaecto:TAC:2021}.
-The major challenge remains finding good tradeoffs between complexity and conservatism: for instance, tight conditions for stabilizability of \gls{DT} switched linear systems are known, but computationally prohibitive \cite{Fiacchini:Jungers:AUT:2014}.
-In this spirit, the so-called \gls{LM} inequalities, introduced by Geromel and Colaneri in \cite{GeromelColaneri_SIAM2006,GeromelColaneri_IJC2006}, provide sufficient conditions for stability in the form of a \gls{BMI}.
-The success of the \gls{LM} conditions has witnessed many reformulations, relaxations and generalizations \cite{Heemels:Kundu:Daafouz:LMinequalities:TAC2017,Geromel:Deacto:Daafouz:Suboptimal:TAC2013}.
+In particular, we are interested in ``stabilization by switching'', namely controlling the system by opportunely choosing the \emph{discrete} switching signal: famously, this can be achieved even when all the individual modes are unstable \cite{Liberzon2003}.
+Not only switched dynamics naturally arise in prominent engineering applications (robotics, embedded systems, traffic control, power electronics \cite{Baldi:PowerConverters:HS:2018,Deaecto:Networked:TAC2015}), but even for a single plant switching among different compensators can achieve otherwise impossible control goals \cite[Ch.~9]{Blanchini:Miani:SetTheoretic:2015}, \cite{Breschi_switching_IJC_2020}.
+For this reason, stabilization by switching has been extensively investigated (for a known system)~\cite{Morse:LogicBasedSwitching:1995,Liberzon2003,Fiacchini:Jungers:AUT:2014,Egidio:Deaecto:TAC:2021}.
+The challenge remains finding good trade-offs between complexity and conservatism: for instance, tight conditions for stabilizability of \gls{DT} switched linear systems are known, but computationally prohibitive \cite{Fiacchini:Jungers:AUT:2014}.
+In this spirit, the main tool is the \gls{LM} inequalities, introduced by Geromel and Colaneri \cite{GeromelColaneri_SIAM2006,GeromelColaneri_IJC2006}, that provide sufficient conditions for stability in the form of a \gls{BMI}.

-In contrast, \emph{data-driven} stabilization of switched linear dynamics is essentially unexplored.
+In contrast, \emph{data-driven} stabilization of linear dynamics with controlled switching is essentially unexplored.
 To the best of our knowledge, the only work to address this problem (under additional dwell-time constraints) is \cite{Kundu:DataDrivenSwitchingLogic:arXiv:2020}.
-Yet, the design is particularly restrictive (e.g., a specific class of linear systems is considered, and at least one of the modes must be stable) and the assumption on the \emph{noiseless} data implies that each subsystem can be uniquely identified. \cite{Zhang:Switched:IJSS:2019} also treats switched systems, but rather considers a finite-horizon control task (via a reinforcement learning approach).
+Yet, the design is particularly restrictive (e.g., a specific class of linear systems is considered, and at least one of the modes must be stable) and the assumption on the \emph{noiseless} data implies that each subsystem can be uniquely identified. \cite{Zhang:Switched:IJSS:2019} also studies switched systems, but rather considers a finite-horizon control task via a reinforcement learning approach.